top of page

 workshops throughout the day in bookbinding, letterpress, linocutting, pottery, wood engraving,

-paper making, marbling, pyrography, pinhole cameras, leather working, jewellery making, calligraphy, etc. Each workshop will provide the opportunity to continue the training with more intensive sessions at the three main residency venues, Glastonbury Press and Bindery on Church Lane, the upstairs of The Hollow Hills bookshop on the High Street, and at Sunnyview itself, which will have two marquees in the garden as well as the print room and two other substantial workspaces.
+paper making, marbling, pyrography, pinhole cameras, leather working, jewellery making, calligraphy, etc. Each workshop provided the opportunity to continue the training with more intensive sessions at the three main residency venues, Glastonbury Press and Bindery on Church Lane, the upstairs of The Hollow Hills bookshop on the High Street, and at Sunnyview itself, which had two marquees in the garden as well as the print room and two other substantial workspaces.

 bottom of page